Warspoot/Translate/README.md

 **run ```py translate_character_system.py```**

 ### Post Cleaning Scripts
-Names should be self explanatory but are mainly specific to the model and dictionary I have on my setup
+Names should be self explanatory but are mainly specific to the model and dictionary I have on my setup \
+These scripts should be run from the root directory with **```py postclean/script_name.py```**